 -

 When CREATING at home, you’ll need brushes, a water cup, paper towels or craft sponges, and a paint palette.
-Glaze is very easy to clean and will wash off clothing and surfaces easily with just water, however placemats and smocks can help protect them while you CREATE.
+Glaze is very easy to clean and will wash off clothing and surfaces easily with just water, however placemats and smocks can help make clean up easier after you CREATE.

 Glaze dries fairly quickly, however if you desire to speed up the process, you may choose to use a small fan or a hair dryer on the cool setting.
-Be advised that drying too quickly or with high heat can cause firing issues.cription text goes here
+Be advised that drying too quickly or with high heat can cause firing issues.

 -